vectordotdev/vector/rfcs/2021-04-13-7027-core-extraction.md

 and isn't "core".
 Once done this alternative would reduce iteration costs on core and, if documented, give casual contributors guideposts about where to add code.
-Experimentation costs could also be reduced, with packages in need of modification because of changes to core being delt with only after the changes to core as shown to be worthwhile.
+Experimentation costs could also be reduced, with packages in need of modification because of changes to core being dealt with only after the changes to core as shown to be worthwhile.
 This alternative does not make for a more focused testing environment.
-With "core" as the top-level package we can't follow the sub-package model of exposing internal interfaces for experimentation as easily: our `vector` binary lives at the top-level, what if we want to create a `core` binary at the top-level that takes no configuration and just sends data through itself for testing purposes.
+With "core" as the top-level package we can't follow the sub-package model of exposing internal interfaces for experimentation as easily: our `vector` binary lives at the top-level, what if we want to create a `core` binary at the top-level that takes no configuration and just sends data through itself for testing purposes?
 Is that confusing to our users?
 I, at least, would find it so.
 Should configuration be a "core" issue or a package used exclusively by "core"?
 How granular should a package be?
 Must all sources go in a "sources" package or can `file-source` continue, or should it be a crate